-Getting out and seeing what Skye has to offer gives plenty of options to enjoy the wildlife.
+Getting out and about gives plenty of options to enjoy the flora and fauna of Skye.

 What you can do

 - Get out and about and keep your eyes skinned for mega fauna such as otters, red deer, roe deer and seals.

 - Marine animals such as seals, porpoises, dolphins, whales and basking sharks are regularly seen around the coast.

 - The flora of Skye is rich, especially in traditionally managed meadow grasslands.